 Welcome to My Personal Page

 In September 2008, my brother, Sean (Stody), was diagnosed with a terminal brain tumor.
 He was 36 years old, had been married almost 15 years, and had an 11 year old daughter.
 My brother--the funny, talented, smart, caring, optimistic, adventurous guy who had helped teach me to swim, to ride a bike, to climb trees; who helped referee sister spats over Barbies; who had graciously taken our dog out for walks in the rain at our wedding; who taught me to appreciate beer (after I had my first one at age 33); who merged our GI Joes and Barbies to create a whole new world; who introduced me to so much of the music I love; who showed me the kind of parent I want to be--this amazing man was dying, and there was nothing we could do about it.
 He had surgery, chemo, radiation, the whole gamut of services to try to stop the tumor's growth, but all to no avail.
 On August 9, 2009, we lost him, 11 months after he was diagnosed.
-He was 37 years old, five years younger than I am now.
-It's now been almost nine years since he's been gone, but he's still a part of my daily life, from funny things I'll remember, to something that I wish I could share with him now.
+He was 37 years old.
+2019 will be ten years since he's been gone, but he's still a part of my daily life, from funny things I'll remember, to something that I wish I could share with him now.

 National Brain Tumor Society is fiercely committed to finding a cure for brain tumors.
 They are aggressively driving strategic research; advocating for public policies that meet the critical needs of the brain tumor community; and providing comprehensive patient, family and caregiver resources.
 Your support ensures this important work will continue.

 If you think this page contains objectionable content, please inform the system administrator.